RagnarB83/ash-documentation/docs/_build/html/_sources/molcrys.rst.txt

 The purpose of the molcrys function is primarily to create an Yggdrasill cluster-fragment, here called Cluster.
 The Cluster fragment will contain the coordinates of the spherical MM cluster with charges from the self-consistent QM procedure and atom-types defined via the shortrange model procedure chosen.
-The Cluster fragment is both present in memory and also written to disk as:
-Cluster.ygg A forcefield file is also created, Cluster_forcefield.ff, that contains the Lennard-Jones parameters defined for the atomtypes that have been chosen for every atom in the Cluster fragment.
+The Cluster fragment is both present in memory once defined (i.e. the molcrys function has finished) and is also written to disk as: Cluster.ygg.
+A forcefield file is also created by **molcrys**: Cluster_forcefield.ff, that contains the Lennard-Jones parameters defined for the atomtypes that have been chosen for every atom in the Cluster fragment.

 Typically running the **molcrys** function takes only a few minutes, depending on the size of the molecular fragments and the size of the Cluster radius but usually it is easiest to submit this to the cluster to run the QM calculations in parallel.
-If the connectivity requires modifications, however, then first running through the script directly may be easier.
+If the connectivity requires modifications, however, then first running through the script directly (on a local computer or frontnode of the cluster) may be easier.

 The Cluster fragment file, Cluster.ygg, can be used directly in a single-point property job (see later).
-If using the ORCA interface, the last orca-input.inp and orca-input.pc files created by **molcrys** can also directly be used to run a single-point electrostatically-embedded property calculation with ORCA (note: not a geometry optimization) as they contain the QM-coordinates of the central fragment (orca-input.inp) and . the MM coordinates and self-consistent pointcharges (orca-input.pc).
+If using the ORCA interface, the last orca-input.inp and orca-input.pc files created by **molcrys** can also directly be used to run a single-point electrostatically-embedded property calculation with ORCA (note: not a geometry optimization though) as they contain the QM-coordinates of the central fragment (orca-input.inp) and . the MM coordinates and self-consistent pointcharges (orca-input.pc).

 #########################################